IQSS/dataverse/doc/release-notes/7720-extended-s3-redirects.md

 etc., that were previously excluded.

-This change should not in any way affect the web GUI users.
-Since browsers follow redirects automatically.
-Some API users may experience problems, if they use it in a way that does not expect to receive a redirect response.
+Since browsers follow redirects automatically, this change should not in any way affect the web GUI users.
+However, some API users may experience problems, if they use it in a way that does not expect to receive a redirect response.
 For example, if a user has a script where they expect to download a saved original of an ingested tabular file with the following command:

 `curl https://yourhost.edu/api/access/datafile/12345?format=original > orig.dta`